Ingrezza (valbenazine) is a prescription drug that’s used to treat certain movement disorders. Ingrezza comes as a capsule that you swallow.

 Symptoms of a mild allergic reaction can include:

 Call your doctor right away if you have an allergic reaction to Ingrezza.
-But if you think you’re having a medical emergency, call 911 or your local emergency number.
+But if you think you’re having a medical emergency, such as severe swelling, call 911 or your local emergency number.

 Your doctor will recommend the dosage of Ingrezza that’s right for you.
 Below are commonly used dosages, but always take the dosage your doctor prescribes.

 For more information about Ingrezza’s dosage, refer to this article.